Brokenhearted (Brandy song): Background

 "Brokenhearted" was written and produced by Keith Crouch and Kipper Jones.
 Requested by then Atlantic Records head Sylvia Rhone after hearing their work on "I Wanna Be Down" and "Baby," Kipper suffered from a case of writer's block during the early writing process.
-Crouch used a Roland TD-77 unit to simulate the wind and harpsichord-type sounds as well as a Yamaha TG77 synthesizer workstation to produce the upright bass sounds on the balad.
+Crouch used a Roland TD-77 unit to simulate the wind and harpsichord-type sounds as well as a Yamaha TG77 synthesizer workstation to produce the upright bass sounds on the ballad.
 Inspired by singer Prince's song "Condition of the Heart" (1985) with its "little nuances and the little sounds and effects," he blended the bass with a lead synth line, playing it an octave lower than what had initially planned to craft a sound that he described as "like outer space a little bit."
 The album version of "Brokenhearted" was recorded in a single take; Norwood remembered during the release of The Best of Brandy in 2005: "There's a funny story behind the recording of that song!
-I really wanted to go to Six Flags but the producers kept saying, ‘only after you finish recording!'
+I wanted to go to Six Flags but the producers kept saying, ‘Only after you finish recording!'
 I sang my heart out [...]
 I wanted to go to Six Flags so bad!
 You can hear the passion in my voice!"

 The idea for a duet version of "Brokenhearted" originally came up while Norwood was on a two-month stint as the opening act on all-male vocal harmony group Boyz II Men's national tour in early 1995.
 Both artists were on the airplane on the way to another city, when band member Wanya Morris got his hands on a copy of Brandy's debut album: "I was listening to her album on the plane and I was like, 'Yo, we should do a duet of 'Brokenhearted'," Wanya told MTV News the following year.
 Atlantic Records consulted Danish record producers Soulshock and Karlin to record a new version of the song with both singers at Boyz II Men's studio in Philadelphia.
 In a 2020 interview, Carsten Schack commented on the process: "Wanya and Brandy went into the studio together and they had a good connection.
 We just caught that moment when she was singing.
 She was another one with an amazing tone.
 I think our approach was to take the remixes very seriously and trying to make it better than the original."